onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 New: Customize url schemes.
 You can now add and remove the url schemes UniWebView is using.
-By using new API of AddUrlScheme and RemoveUrlScheme, you can now integrate some more third party service eaiser.
+By using new API of AddUrlScheme and RemoveUrlScheme, you can now integrate some more third party service easier.
 New: Support for location service of Android.

 * Some memory leak on iOS.